harvard-cns/Agg-Evict/README.md

 Finally, after several minutes, the packet rate of receiver side will become very stable, then we can get the maximum packet rate with no packet loss from the printed infomation in the receiver side.
 When the sender sends out the traffic trace -T times, the process at receiver side will be killed by itself, and the final latency information will be wrote into a file named **processinglatency.txt**.

+## Note
+The general latency term should refer to the the round-trip time from the packet generator and is usually determined by the buffering.
+In this artefact, our goal is to measure the efficiency of the packet processing, and thus we tentatively use this term to specially refer to the packet processing time at receiver side.

 ## Contact